observIQ/bindplane-op-helm/docs/example/gke/README.md

 # Google Kubernetes Engine

-This example deploys BindPlane to GKE, sized to support 20,000 agents.
+This example deploys Bindplane to GKE, sized to support 20,000 agents.

 ## Create Namespace